 If no cladding is installed on the interior side of an exterior wall of a building, then the interior surfaces of the wall assembly are considered to be the interior finish, for example, unfinished post and beam construction.
 Similarly, if no ceiling is installed beneath a floor or roof assembly, the unfinished exposed deck and structural members are considered to be the interior ceiling finish.

-Specific ratings by species are given in Table 2 below.
+Specific ratings by wood species are given in Table 2, below.
 Information on proprietary and fire-retardant materials is available from third-party certification and listing organizations or from manufacturers.
 The values listed in Table 2 apply to finished lumber; however, there has been no significant difference in flame-spread rating noted in rough sawn lumber of the same species.

 The American Wood Council has additional information in their Design for Code Acceptance publication, DCA 1 Flame Spread Performance of Wood Products for the U.S.